ianhussey/AutomatedReporting/README.md

 ## To do list
 1. Full knittr integration: put the scripts inside .Rmd scripts.
+2. schorRsh use could do with imporement - ANOVA only right now, some issues with ANCOVA and t test.

 ## Changelog
+0.1.2

+- better use of schoRsch.
 0.1.1

 - p values are rounded and reported using APA formatting.